SK53/indicia-docs/introduction/site-gallery.rst

 we'll look through some examples which are aimed at engaging the public in biological recording.
 These tend to have easy to use forms for capturing a species selected from a limited list of target species, a date and place.
-Normally the species involved will be very easily identified, or at least some form of identification assistance is provided.
+Normally the species involved will be easily identifiable and the site may provide additional identification assistance to make recording as simple as possible.

 BBC Breathing Places Ladybird Survey
 ====================================